subatomic-21/hasher/README.md

 # Hasher
-Hasher is a CLI tool for hashing strings in a secure, disconnected manner.
+Hasher is a CLI tool for hashing strings.
 ## Usage
 For MacOS systems: